-Joy Everafter writes middle grade stories set in medieval times with magical elements, and Kathy Smart Game Design turns these into apps.
-Frog's Princess is the first app to be produced.
+Joy Everafter writes middle grade stories set in medieval times with magical elements, and Kathy Smart Game Design turns these into interactive storybooks.
+Frog's Princess is the first storybook to be produced.

 Fairy tales are part of the fabric of society.
 Knowing they have been told and re-told since ancient times, we delve into them for meaning.
 Authors recreate them to reflect what is important in their generation.
 Joy Everafter believes children today find a great challenge in growing away from their family and her heroes learn to take their own path in the world.